Makayla looked up at me from her character sheet. “So… now what?”

 I love Escape: Zombie City.
 Your goal is to, well, escape the zombie-infested city.
 The game naturally reminds you of that goal with the creepy and brooding soundtrack provided by its app.
 Your play is accompanied by the bone-chilling growls of zombies coming from all sides—all whilst battling an audio cue-based timer.
 Every second the clock ticks, the haunting audio atmosphere and ticking clock scream “GET OUT” with deft accuracy.
 Escape: Zombie City lets you know what your goal is easily—and reminds you of it every heart pumping second.

 In The Red Dragon Inn, the last (sober) man standing wins.
-In Boss Monster, my BBEG (Big Bad Evil Guy) has to collect 10 souls from those pesky 8-bit heroes to be crowned the victor.
-In Lords of Waterdeep, I need to complete quests and collect Victory Points to claim my rightful rule of the city.
+In Boss Monster, my BBEG (Big Bad Evil Guy) needs to collect 10 souls from those pesky 8-bit heroes to be crowned the victor.
+In Lords of Waterdeep, my goal is to complete quests and collect Victory Points to claim my rightful rule of the city.

 When teaching a new game, it’s your job to teach all of the game.
 In some of the more complex systems, there is a vast library of rules and mechanics to keep track of—including trying to figure out what the heck your strategy to win is going to be.
 With all of these rules getting thrown at players, it’s important that you always bring it back to the main goal of the game.